-8.14.2 Adding address reputation groups to the SMC server
+9.14.2 Adding address reputation groups to the SMC server

-- 1. Log on to the SMC server via the console port or in SSH. - 2.
+- 1. Log in to the SMC server via the console of your hypervisor or in SSH. - 2.
 Add the new group names to the file /data/config/smc-ip-reputation.local. - 3.
 In the server's web interface, refresh the display to view the new groups in the Source and Destination menus in filter rules:

-9. Running SNS CLI commands on an environment of firewalls
+10. Running SNS CLI commands on an environment of firewalls